Pricing and calibration in the 4-factor path-dependent volatility model: Joint calibration of SPX and VIX options

-We now report the results of the joint calibration of SPX and VIX monthly options as of June 2, 2021 { (Figure \ref{fig:joint2} and Table \ref{tab:joint11})} and June 3, 2021 { (Figure \ref{fig:joint3} and Table \ref{tab:joint1})}.
-As loss function we employ the sum of the two loss functions introduced in \eqref{eq:Loss_VIX} and \eqref{eq:Loss_SPX}. { Recall that SPX monthly options expire the third Friday on the expiration month, while the monthly VIX futures and VIX options mature 30 days before the third Friday of the following month.}
+We now report the results of the joint calibration of SPX and VIX monthly options as of June 2, 2021 (Figure \ref{fig:joint2} and Table \ref{tab:joint11}) and June 3, 2021 (Figure \ref{fig:joint3} and Table \ref{tab:joint1}).
+As loss function we take the sum of the two loss functions \eqref{eq:Loss_SPX} and \eqref{eq:Loss_VIX}.
+Recall that SPX monthly options expire the third Friday of the expiration month, while the monthly VIX futures and VIX options mature 30 days before the third Friday of the following month.